Estimating Individual Responses when Tomorrow Matters: Examples

-Suppose we wish to assess the impact on consumption of a proportional income tax $T(w)=(1-\delta)w$ introduced at time $t$, where recall that $w=\exp(x)$ denotes household income.
-Under the tax, log income is thus $x^{(\delta)}=x+\log \delta$.
-Suppose households believe the tax change will continue being implemented in the future, and they fully adjust their beliefs to the tax.
-When $\pi_{it}$ is given by (\ref{pi_eq}) in the absence of the tax, implementing the tax will lead to the new beliefs Hence, the tax affects both the mean of log income and the perceived conditional mean of future log income.
+Suppose we wish to assess the impact on consumption at time $t$ of a proportional income tax $T(w)=(1-\exp(\delta))w$ introduced at time $t$, where recall that $w=\exp(x)$ denotes household income.
+Under the tax, log income is thus $x^{(\delta)}=x+ \delta$.
+Suppose households believe the tax will remain in place in the future, and they fully adjust their beliefs to the tax, {as described in Subsection \ref{subsec_env}}.
+When $\pi_{it}$ is given by (\ref{pi_eq}) in the absence of the tax, implementing the tax will lead to the new beliefs Hence, the tax affects both current log income and the perceived conditional mean of future log income.

-In this model, a proportional tax does not affect the belief updating rule $\rho_i$.\footnote{Indeed, the introduction of the tax is isomorphic to a change in the permanent component, from $\eta_{it}$ to $\eta_{it}^{(\delta)}=\eta_{it}+\log \delta$.
+In this model, a proportional tax does not affect the belief updating rule $\rho_i$.\footnote{Indeed, the introduction of the tax is isomorphic to a change in the permanent component, from $\eta_{it}$ to $\eta_{it}^{(\delta)}=\eta_{it}+ \delta$.
 Moreover, the distribution of $(x_{i,t+1},\eta_{i,t+1})$ given $(x_{it},\eta_{it})$ does not change under the tax.} Hence, the total APE fully captures the effect of the tax on consumption.
-In this case, the contemporaneous APE corresponds to the effect of a purely transitory tax at $t$ that will disappear at $t+1$; equivalently, it is the effect of a $\log\delta$-shift in the transitory income shock $u_{it}$.
-In turn, the dynamic APE can be interpreted as the effect of a tax that is announced at $t$ and will be implemented at $t+1$.\footnote{The DAPE in (\ref{eq_decompo}) is evaluated at income $x^{(\delta)}$ after the tax, so that the CAPE and the DAPE add up to the TAPE.
-It is also possible to compute an alternative DAPE evaluated under income $x$ before the tax, $\widetilde{\Delta}_i^{\rm DAPE}(\delta,x,\pi, z)=\phi_i(x,\pi^{(\delta)},z)-\phi_i(x,\pi,z)$.} Lastly, the total APE, which is the sum of the contemporaneous and dynamic APEs, corresponds to the effect of a $\log\delta$-shift in the permanent income shock $v_{it}$.
+In this case, the contemporaneous APE corresponds to the effect of a purely transitory tax at $t$ that will disappear at $t+1$; equivalently, it is the effect of a $\delta$-shift in the transitory income shock $u_{it}$.
+In turn, the total APE corresponds to the effect of a $\delta$-shift in the permanent income shock $v_{it}$.
+The dynamic APE is the difference between the two.\footnote{The DAPE in (\ref{eq_decompo}) is evaluated at income $x^{(\delta)}$ after the tax, so that the CAPE and the DAPE add up to the TAPE.
+It is also possible to compute an alternative DAPE evaluated under income $x$ before the tax, ${\widetilde{\Delta}_t^{\rm DAPE}(\delta)=\mathbb{E}\left[\phi_i\left(x_{it},\pi_{it}^{(\delta)},z_{it}\right)-\phi_i(x_{it},\pi_{it},z_{it})\right]}$.
+In this case, the dynamic APE can be interpreted as the effect, {on period-$t$ outcomes,} of a tax that is announced at $t$ and will be implemented at $t+1$.}